What You Need to Know Before

 Improve your cultural intelligence (CQ) with the University of Adelaide

 Cultural intelligence (CQ) increases the chances of successful negotiations and can help prevent misinterpreting the behaviour of others who are culturally different.
 On this four-week course, you’ll learn how to thrive in a culturally diverse context, whether this diversity comes from nationality, ethnicity, organization, or generation.
-You’ll learn to move past your own ‘cultural lens’ to develop your cultural intelligence and adapt to different culturally diverse situations, such as working with overseas clients.

 Explore cultural tendencies with theories from Edward Hall and Geert Hofstede